johannschopplich/dachsbau-frontend/README.md

 This repository uses Nuxt 3 for the frontend and fetches content from a [headless Kirby](https://github.com/johannschopplich/kirby-headless-starter) instance.
 The frontend is built upon the [kirby-nuxt-starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit).

-This website is created for one of my best friends to support her in her new endeavours launching a business of her own.
+This website was created for one of my best friends to help her with her new venture of starting her own business.
 I created [`nuxt-kql`](https://nuxt-kql.jhnn.dev) in the process, since I really wanted to try out Kirby in a headless environment.

 All illustrations are drawn by the talented artist [Julia Frank](https://www.instagram.com/mum.mal.mini/).